Neural Methods for Amortized Inference: NEURAL LIKELIHOOD AND LIKELIHOOD-TO-EVIDENCE RATIO

-which is equal to zero whenever the balancing condition is satisfied.
-Since the Bayes classifier with equal class probablities is balanced, this penalty term only becomes relevant when the Bayes classifier cannot be approximated well using the neural network, as intended.
+which equals zero when the balancing condition is satisfied.
+Since the Bayes classifier with equal class probabilities is balanced, this penalty is only relevant when the Bayes classifier cannot be approximated well using the neural network.

-Another avenue of investigation is concerned with improving computational efficiency when making inference with amortised ratio approximators.
-For instance, approximation of likelihood ratios of the form $\tilde{r}(\thetab_0, \thetab_1, \Zvec) \equiv p(\Zvec \mid \thetab_0)/p(\Zvec \mid \thetab_1) = r(\thetab_0, \Zvec)/r(\thetab_1, \Zvec)$ requires two forward passes through a neural classifier $c_{\gammab^*}(\cdot, \cdot)$.
-Recently, however, \cite{Cobb_2023_directed_amortised_likelihood_ratio_estimation} proposed to construct an amortised approximation of $\tilde{r}(\cdot, \cdot, \cdot)$ using a single neural network that takes as input two parameter vectors.
-This approach has the advantage of requiring only a single forward pass through a neural classifier, which can improve computational efficiency; however, this improvement can be offset if a larger (and therefore slower) neural network is required to learn the more complicated mapping.
-Finally, several approaches have been developed to construct amortised ratio approximators for a subset of $\thetab$.
-These marginal methods include introducing a binary mask as input to the ratio approximator that encodes the desired subset of parameters \citep{rozet2021arbitrary}, and constructing a separate ratio approximator for each subset of interest \citep{ Miller_2021_truncated_marginal_NRE, swyft}.
+Another research focus is improving computational efficiency for amortized ratio approximators.
+For example, approximating the likelihood ratio ${\tilde{r}(\thetab_0, \thetab_1, \Zvec) \equiv p(\Zvec \mid \thetab_0)/{p(\Zvec \mid \thetab_1)}}$ $ = r(\thetab_0, \Zvec)/r(\thetab_1, \Zvec)$ requires two forward passes through a neural classifier $c_{\gammab^*}(\cdot, \cdot)$.
+Recently, however, \citet{Cobb_2023_directed_amortized_likelihood_ratio_estimation} proposed to construct an amortized approximation of $\tilde{r}(\cdot, \cdot, \cdot)$ using a single neural network that takes two parameter vectors as input.
+This only requires one forward pass, improving computational efficiency, though this benefit may be offset if a larger neural network is needed to learn the more complicated mapping.
+Finally, several approaches have been developed to construct amortized ratio approximators for a subset of $\thetab$.
+These marginal methods include introducing a binary mask as input to encode the desired subset of parameters \citep{rozet2021arbitrary}, and constructing separate approximators for each subset of interest \citep{ Miller_2021_truncated_marginal_NRE, swyft}.